 The preparation of these condensed consolidated financial statements in conformity with GAAP in the United States requires management to apply methodologies and make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 Significant estimates of the Company include, among other things, accounts receivable realization, revenue recognition (replacement of licensed tumors), valuation allowance for deferred tax assets, valuation of goodwill, and stock-based compensation and warrant assumptions.
 Actual results could differ from those estimates.
-The Company's critical accounting policies are summarized in the Company's Annual Report on Form 10-K, filed with the SEC on July 24, 2023.
+The Company's critical accounting policies are summarized in our 2023 Annual Report.